Category:

 7. LinkSquares

-LinkSquares brings predictive data analytics to contract and legal management, which helps teams turn raw legal information into actionable insights.
+LinkSquares brings predictive data analytics to contract and case management, which helps you turn raw legal information into actionable insights.

-It’s suitable for organizations that want visibility across their contracts and litigation data while spotting opportunities to improve outcomes before issues arise.
+It’s suitable for organizations that want visibility into their contracts and litigation data while spotting opportunities to improve outcomes before issues arise.

 LinkSquares